amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-Thus, when variant forms are produced by a related set of processes acting on the same roots and suffixes, the variant forms naturally develop variations in semantics over time and in time, if the original language diverges into dialects and languages, different branches of the divergence are likely to diverge in the variations of the semantics too, which is what is seen in these set of related words.
+Thus, when variant forms are produced by a related set of processes acting on the same roots and suffixes, the variant forms naturally develop variations in semantics over time and in time, if the original language diverges into dialects and languages, different branches of the divergence are likely to diverge in the variations of the semantics too, which is what is seen in these sets of related words.
 So, just because words have different semantics in the modern dialects of languages, it is not necessary to conclude that they must have been produced by different roots, suffixes and processes.